nodeSolidServer/node-solid-server/README.md

     usage: ldnode [path] [options]

     options:
-      --uriBase          Address, port, and default path of the server.
-(Example: http://localhost:3000/test/) --fileBase         Base location to serve resources.
-Requests whose paths do not have fileBase as a prefix will be ignored
-      --live            Offer and support live updates
+      --uri          Address, port, and default path of the server.
+(Example: http://localhost:3000/test/) --base         Base location to serve resources.
+Requests whose paths do not have base as a prefix will be ignored --live            Offer and support live updates
       -p                 Port to use
       -v                 Log messages to console